pabloviquez/til/adobe/aep/IdentityStrategy.md

 - What makes a profile unique?
 - How can I identify a profile and which identifiers have priority?
 - What rules does my graph identity follow?
-- How are my schemas structured and how do they relate to each other?
+- How are the schemas structured and profiles stitched together?

 ## What makes a profile unique?
 I come from an _transactional_ background, where the unique identifier is usually a primary key in a database, and while this concept is also true in AEP, we must take a step back and see profiles as **objects** first.